Laks (Caucasus): Kinship

-Traditionally Laks, like most Daghestani highlanders, lived in patriarchal clan units (tukhums) consisting of a large extended family having a common ancestor, either recently deceased or still living.
+Traditionally Laks, like most Dagestani highlanders, lived in patriarchal clan units (tukhums) consisting of a large extended family having a common ancestor, either recently deceased or still living.
 All members had the same patronymic and all property was owned mutually by the clan; decision making was the responsibility of either the elder patriarch or the elder males.
 Clan members were expected to provide mutual assistance in work and in family affairs, and to assume collective responsibility in vendettas, as prescribed by adat.
 The term for close family members within the tukhum is kk'ul, and they refer to each other as usursu (sibling).
 The importance of tukhums is today being eroded by modernization and continuing emigration.

 Marriage

 Marriages were traditionally arranged by the families of the couple, with the oldest women taking the most prominent role in the decision making.
 The bride and groom were most likely to be from the same clan.
 The custom of paying kalïm (bride-price) persists to a limited degree, but the transaction is more symbolic than financial.